pragadshrestha/simple-dark-mode-wp-plugin/README.md

 ### Description

-Introducing **Simple Dark Mode Site Switcher** — a simple, lightweight, and powerful solution that empowers users to switch between the classic light and the comfortable dark mode on your website.
+Introducing **Simple Dark Mode Switcher Plugin** — a simple, lightweight, and powerful solution that empowers users to switch between the classic light and the comfortable dark mode on your website.
 With options for default settings and time-zone-based theme switching, this plugin offers flexibility while maintaining optimal performance.

 **Key Features**: